Last approved by the board 2022-08-31.

 The code is also designed to ensure compliance in the The Swedish Internet Foundation’s supplier chain.
 Thus, the Foundation’s suppliers and their subcontractors are also covered by the code.
 Violation of the code entitles

 The Swedish Internet Foundation to follow up through visits to suppliers and possible termination of the contract.

 All activities should follow the guidelines of international conventions concerning basic human rights.
-Use of slave or child labour is completely unacceptable.
+The international standards referred to here are primarily the UN Declaration of Human Rights, the UN Convention on the Rights of the Child and the ILO conventions on labor law.
+Use of slave or child labor is completely unacceptable.
 The Swedish Internet Foundation also works to exclude the presence of controversial minerals in our business or supply chain.

 Employees and working environment

 We are convinced that different ethnic backgrounds and genders strengthen our business and we strive towards equality and diversity.
 The Swedish Internet Foundation does not allow any form of discrimination based on gender identity, ethnicity, nationality, religion, age, physical characteristics, sexual orientation, association or political affiliation, and similar grounds.
 The right to freedom of association and collective bargaining shall be recognized and respected.
 Every employee has the right to a fair, living wage, equal pay for equal work and regular paid vacation.